Join Our Israel Trip! March 2021 Click To Learn More

 Pre-forgiveness will not come easy.
 Getting your thoughts straightened out and aligned with God’s ways is the hardest part.
 Forgiveness is typically not the most challenging aspect if you have wrestled through pre-forgiveness.

-When Lucia and I make up the way I have described here, we begin talking about the sin that separated us.
+When Lucia and I “make up” in the way I have described here, we begin talking about the sin that separated us.
 The sin that made us slaves is now serving us.
 The sin becomes a practical working illustration we can talk about to grow and mature to the point where we reduce the amount of future sinning against each other.

-It should not be difficult to talk about sin if it has been neutralized by the power of the Gospel.
-Killing it dead is vital because it is important to revisit our past sins in non-punitive ways so we can learn from our mistakes–an effective way for relationships to mature.
+It should not be difficult to talk about sin if it has been neutralized by the power of the gospel.
+Killing it dead is vital because it is important to revisit our past sins in nonpunitive ways so that we can learn from our mistakes.